Australian M&A enters a new merger review era

 ACCC review process

-How can you prepare for the new reform?
+How can you prepare for the reform?

 • Leverage accelerated approval timelines: The reformed merger regime aims to streamline the approval process for non-contentious mergers.
 Mid-market companies should consider how these faster approval pathways might benefit their M&A strategies, especially when seeking to merge with or acquire complementary businesses.
-This could result in more timely and predictable outcomes for mid-market transactions
+This could result in more timely and predictable outcomes for mid-market transactions.

 • Understand the importance of transparency: With the ACCC now required to publish reasons for all final merger decisions, mid-market businesses can gain more insight into the regulatory approval processes.
-This transparency will allow businesses to better understand ACCC’s decision-making criteria and help them refine their approaches to M&A planning
+This transparency will allow businesses to better understand ACCC’s decision-making criteria and help them refine their approaches to M&A planning.

 • Conduct comprehensive due diligence: With the introduction of mandatory notification, businesses must be prepared for a thorough review of their acquisitions.
 Comprehensive due diligence will be crucial in ensuring that proposed transactions do not raise red flags with the ACCC.
 By understanding the full competitive landscape and potential regulatory concerns, businesses can reduce the risk of delays or rejections.